BrunoBonacci/mulog/doc/athena-integration.md

 `Lifecycle rules` can help to define actions you'd like to take on your data: transition objects to another storage class, archive them, or delete them after a specified period of time.
 The latter option is chosen for the current solution.<br>
 A scheduled crawler task(`MulogEventsCrawler`) examines an S3 data source, determines its schema and records metadata concerning the data source in the AWS Glue Data Catalog(`MulogEventsDatabase`).
-Once it's all done the actual data will be placed in AWS Glue table(`MulogEventsTable`) and become9 available for running queries with `Amazon Athena` (serverless analytics service) or creating visualization with `Amazon QuickSight`.
+Once it's all done the actual data will be placed in AWS Glue table(`MulogEventsTable`) and become available for running SQL queries with `Amazon Athena` (serverless analytics service) or creating visualization with `Amazon QuickSight` for further evaluation of your data.

 # Setup
 The analytics pipeline can be provisioned either with [Terraform](#Terraform setup) or [Serverless](#Serverless setup) frameworks.